stdm/stdm.github.io/ml-course.md

 comments: true
 ---

-This is the companion website to the one semester course on Machine Learning that I co-teach together with [Prof. Christoph Würsch](https://www.ntb.ch/mitarbeiter/christoph-wuersch/) of the NTB Buchs.
-The course is part of the [master of science in engineering](https://www.msengineering.ch/en/home.html) program / specialization in data science that is offered collaboratively by the engineering faculties of the Swiss universities of applied sciences.
+This is the companion website to the one semester course on Machine Learning that I co-teach with [Prof. Christoph Wuersch](https://www.ntb.ch/mitarbeiter/christoph-wuersch/).
+The course is part of the [Master of Science in Engineering](https://www.msengineering.ch/en/home.html) (MSE) program / specialization in data science that is offered collaboratively by the engineering faculties of the Swiss universities of applied sciences.
 This website reflects the status quo as of spring term 2019.

 ### TOC
 1. [Syllabus](#syllabus)